lethorable/dem2dged/README.md

 ## What is it?

-This is a small tool to convert a raster elevation dataset to a set of DGED GeoTIFF tiles albeit with a few limitations.
+This is a tool to convert a raster elevation dataset to a set of DGED GeoTIFF tiles.

 DGED (Defense Gridded Elevation Data) is a product implementation profile from [DGIWG](https://www.dgiwg.org/dgiwg/) (Defense Geospatial Information Working Group).
-In layman's words it is an instruction on how to package elevation data for military purposes (I will refer to DGED as "the spec" for convenience below).
-The DGED spec can be downloaded [here](https://www.dgiwg.org/dgiwg/htm/documents/standards_implementation_profiles.htm).
+In layman's terms it is an instruction on how to package elevation data for military purposes (I will refer to DGED as "the spec" for convenience below).
+The DGED spec can be downloaded [here](https://www.dgiwg.org/dgiwg/htm/documents/standards_implementation_profiles.htm). **It is highly recommended to read the spec before using these scripts.**

-DGED sets forth rules on existing formats, ie GMLJP2, NSIF and GeoTIFF - the options are narrowed down thus allowing a more smooth import/export of data.
+DGED sets forth rules on existing formats, ie GMLJP2, NSIF and GeoTIFF - the options are narrowed down thus allowing a more smooth import/export of data between systems.
 DGED will replace DTED as the main media for elevation data exchange.

 Though the DGED spec is already a narrow representation of the possibilities within GeoTiff, GMLJP2 and NSIF it is still quite elaborate and allows for a lot of options.
 These are further narrowed down in this implementation.
 For instance the no-data value is fixed, the tile size has been pre-chosen to the smallest size within a product level and certain values are hardcoded.
 If there are features you need for your project, let me know.